zixi-liu/Fraud-Detection-Papers/Domain-Knowledge/README.md

 - Virtual rent-to-own models
 - vertical-focused larger-ticket plays

+### Crypto Fraud

+Terminologies
+- Crypto: digital assets which exist today and operate on blockchain technology.
+- Central Bank Digital Currencies (CBDCs): a digital form of fiat issued by governments.

 *Robust fraud prevention solutions are built mainly by researchers who can explain the fraud from the perspectives of the attacker and the victim.*